Baking Fatsintermediateprofessional bakers18 min read · updated 2026-06-26

 Formula reference

-Three reference formulas are provided in data.json under formula_cards:
+Three reference formulas are provided below:

 • formula-croissant: Classic croissant baker's percentage with laminating fat